igorkamyshev/withease/apps/website/docs/redux/index.md

 #### `reduxInterop.$store`

-This is a Effector's Store, which contains provided instance of Redux Store.
+This is an Effector's Store, which contains provided instance of Redux Store.

 It is useful, since it makes possible to use [Effector's Fork API to write tests](https://effector.dev/en/guides/testing/) for the logic, contained in the Redux Store!